Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Introduction

-As a result, NSIN have become an essential segment of space-air-ground networks and have wide application prospects in fields such as regional surveillance, emergency communication, intelligent transportation systems (ITS), and computational offloading.
-Although NSIN have many attractive advantages and application prospects, there are many key issues, such as channel modeling, networking, and transmission, waiting to be solved before NSIN can seamlessly integrate with space networks and TN and really contribute to the emerging 6G technological standards.
+As a result, NSINs have become an essential segment of the emerging space-air-ground integrated networks (SAGINs) and have wide application prospects in such fields as regional surveillance, emergency communications, intelligent transportation systems (ITS), and computational offloading.
+Although NSINs have many attractive advantages and application prospects, there are many key issues, such as channel modeling, networking, and transmission, waiting to be solved.
+After solving these key issues, NSINs are able to seamlessly integrate with space networks and TNs and really contribute to the emerging 6G technological standards.